Job Help

 Explore some of our favorite employment opportunities just for teens.

-Want to gain a trade?
-Find apprenticeship opportunities in the Austin-area for skills like electrician, plumber and masonry. - Caminos at the MACC
+- Want to gain a trade?
+Find apprenticeship opportunities in Austin for skills like electrical, plumbing, and carpentry.

-The Caminos is a 1-year paid youth leadership program at the Mexican American Cultural Center. - City of Austin Summer Interns
+- The Caminos is a 1-year paid youth leadership program at the Mexican American Cultural Center.

-The e4 Youth Organization has several different paid jobs for Teens, including their Creative Mentor and Shadow the Pros programs. - Goodwill
+- The e4 Youth Organization has various paid jobs for Teens, including their Creative Mentor and Shadow the Pros programs.

 Older Adults